What is a concept testing survey?

 Step 4.
 Identify the most promising concept

 When you carry out concept testing, you’ll receive a lot of data back.
-If you’re using a turn-key system like the Qualtrics Concept Testing Tool, you can pre-assemble data together quickly into reports.
+If you’re using a turn-key system like the Qualtrics Concept Testing Program, you can explore and filter it using visual dashboards.
 If you’re sorting the data by hand, use spreadsheet software like Microsoft Excel to begin to sort, filter, compare and pivot-chart your results.
 You can also try to pull information into a visual format with the in-built charting tools.

 We recommend splitting your analysis into two sections: